About Schoolhouse Press

 In 1965, Meg Swansen joined her mother in business and in 1981, with Meg's husband Chris, Schoolhouse Press began to publish knitting books and produce instructional knitting videos for both television and home use.
 The image at the top of the page shows the school bell at Schoolhouse Press.
 Schoolhouse Press was named when Elizabeth Zimmermann LTD merged with Meg's branch of the business.
 Both Elizabeth and Meg lived in renovated schoolhouses in Wisconsin and Meg's home became the headquarters of the business.
 Meg heads the business today and runs our annual Knitting Camp.
 She writes regularly for Vogue Knitting and continues to design and publish, as well as to teach around the U.S. and abroad.
 Meg is particularly known for her technique inventions (such as the jogless jog in color-pattern knitting) and her broad knowledge of knitting which she passes along through videos, at Knitting Camp each summer, and over the phone to those who query Schoolhouse Press.
 Customers of Schoolhouse Press are often surprised to hear Meg's voice on the other end of the line and to receive expert technical advice directly from her.

-Eleanor Haase is another voice who regularly instructs knitters over the phone.
-During Elizabeth's semi-retirement, Eleanor became Meg and Chris' office manager and has been part of SHP for over 25 years, processing and fulfilling orders and stocking books, wool, and tools, as well as answering technical knitting questions and helping to administrate Knitting Camp.
-We can count on one hand the number of times Eleanor has missed a day of work.
-She adds calm and consistency to the day to day operation.
+Eleanor Haase, another familiar voice to many Schoolhouse Press customers and Knitting Campers, retired in December of 2017.
+Here is Eleanor's history: During Elizabeth Zimmermann's semi-retirement, Eleanor became Meg and Chris Swansen's office manager.
+She was part of SHP for over 35 years, processing and fulfilling orders and stocking books, wool, and tools, as well as answering technical knitting questions and helping to administrate Knitting Camp.
+We can count on one hand the number of times Eleanor missed a day of work.
+She added calm and consistency to the day to day operation.
+We will miss Eleanor, but she has more than earned her retirement and will always remain a part of the Schoolhouse Press family.

 In 1999, Michelle Wolfe, Meg's daughter-in-law, joined the Schoolhouse Press team.
 Though she considered herself temporary help because she was not a knitter, she remained with the company and even learned to knit.
 Her role has expanded through the years to include business organization, web management, product development, publishing, and Knitting Camp and workshop administration.
 (Throwback picture with Eli Swansen, Michelle & Cully's son and a Knitting Camp helper.
 Michelle is wearing Meg's long lace shawl from Vogue On the Go: Shawls.)